 When it comes to greeting fans and taking photos, you are not allowed to talk.
 Not at all.
 As a result, you master a whole Webster-Merriam dictionary’s worth of communication exclusively done through thumbs ups, high fives and other silent gestures.
 And if your sausage lost the previous day, well, may God help you.

 On my first day, I was scheduled to walk around the stadium in the Chorizo outfit.
-He must’ve lost recently because when I emerged – very slowly because that stupid sombrero had to get through the stupid door – I was greeted by a man calling me a derogatory slur for a Mexican for losing previously.
+He must’ve lost recently because when I emerged – very slowly because that darn sombrero had to get through the stupid door – I was greeted by a man calling me all sorts of unpleasant things for losing previously.
 And of course, you can’t respond with "That wasn’t me!" or "Why are you so angry?," so you respond with the only thing you have: a shrug and a thumbs up.

 That same day, I was asked for my first autograph from a young fan, which seems all well and good until you’ve realized that you’ve started writing "Matt Mueller" in cursive instead of "Chorizo" or something remotely like "Chorizo."
 And unfortunately, no amount of thumbs ups could repair his lost childhood innocence.